muldjord/skyscraper/README.md

 ```
 You might be asked for your sudo password.
 On RetroPie the default password is `raspberry`.
 To install Qt5 on other Linux distributions, please refer to their documentation.

+NOTE!
+Ubuntu 21.04 hasn't added the `qt5-default` metapackage yet.
+For this version you will have to do `sudo apt install build-essential qtbase5-dev qt5-qmake qtbase5-dev-tools` which installs the same as the above command.

 #### macOS
 Skyscraper works perfectly on macOS as well but is not officially supported as I don't own a Mac.
 But with the help of HoraceAndTheSpider and abritinthebay here's the commands needed to install the Qt5 and other prerequisites:
 ```